natezimm/nathanzimmerman.com/README.md

 # Nathan Zimmerman - Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Vite.
+A modern portfolio website built with React, TypeScript, and Vite.
 This site showcases my journey as a full-stack engineer and features a clean, professional design with smooth animations and modern UI components.

 ## 🛠️ Tech Stack